Skip to main content Skip to footer

 Keep stakeholders involved with shared boards and dashboards

 With monday.com, you can easily give them viewer access to project and workflow boards.
-That way, they know the actual status of the project in real-time.
+That way, they know the project’s actual status in real time.
 They can then use that information to guide their decisions.
-You can also inform stakeholders of crucial changes automatically with automations.
+You can also automatically inform stakeholders of crucial changes with automation.

 Our integrations with Slack, Microsoft Teams, and Gmail let you send messages based on status changes, new items, missed due dates, and more.